Other Islands of the Dodecanese.

 1306: The Knights of St John occupy the island.

-1455: Kalymnos is occupied for a short period by the Ottomanish admiral Hamja.
+1455: Kalymnos is occupied for a short period by the Turkish admiral Hamja.

 1522: Sultan Suleyman captures Rhodes, and the Knights of St John withdraw from the Dodecanese.